 With bustling streets and tall skyscrapers, New York is a glamorous dream.
 It is a city unlike any other in this world in any month of the year.
 If a sightseeing list consisting of Empire State Building, Statue of Liberty, Central Park, Times Square, Metropolitan Museum of Art, 9/11 Memorial and the Grand Central Terminal doesn’t inspire you to visit the Big Apple, we wonder what will?
 For great views, ride a bike along the Hudson River Park or take in the quintessential Manhattan view from the Brooklyn Bridge park.
 When it comes to shopping, it’s New York’s high-end fashion streets that are probably best known throughout the world.
 Who hasn’t heard of Broadway or 5th Avenue?
 NYC in April also has the adorable Macy’s flower show, a floral delight where awe-inspiring flower arrangement in bright hues are on display for two weeks.

 Seeped in history and picturesque natural beauty, Andalusia is Spain’s most guarded secret.
 The mystical Alhambra palace, the ancient fortress of Alcazar, the stunning archaeological site of Madinat al-Zahra and the great mosque of Mezquita will make you time travel.
 The old-world charm of the whitewashed villages of Almeria is breathtaking with its wooden doors, quaint homes, cobbled streets and the glistening views of the Mediterranean.
 Stay with the locals, gorging on their homemade wine and dishes prepared with the home pressed olive oil.
 Andalusia’s capital Seville is a blend of traditional and contemporary settings.
-Expect flamenco playing out in Moorish town squares and bullfighting roars in the Maestranza along with cutting-edge boutiques and trail blazing tapas and centuries old palaces converted into stunning hotels.
+Expect flamenco playing out in Moorish town squares, bullfighting roars in the Maestranza, cutting-edge boutiques, trail blazing tapas and centuries old palaces converted into stunning hotels.
 Not only that, a long golden coastline promises plenty of sandy, sun-drenched beaches in Andalusia.

 From towering Dzongs with intricate woodwork to the tranquility of the Tiger’s nest monastery trek, Bhutan is at its best in April.
 With the purple jacaranda flowers in full bloom, the fortresses behind it look like a dream.
 Visit Chelela pass, a nature lover’s delight with views of the Haa and Paro Valley, adorn a traditional ‘Kira’ and participate in the excitement of the Paro Tschechu.
 The colours, smiles and traditional backdrop is bound to turn anyone into a storyteller!
 Bhutan lets you get closer to the mountains, the easiest hike being the Tiger’s nest, the more adventurous can take up the Jomolhari trek and bird lovers would love the Bumthang Owl trek.
 Wander in the weekend markets, gorge on the Bhutanese Datshi and do not forget to enjoy archery at a local stadium.